How Far Is It From Here To Albuquerque New Mexico

 Production Credit Building

+Enchanted Trails RV Park & Trading Postal serviceEnchanted Trails is located at 14305 Cardinal Avenue NW in Albuquerque.
+Originally a trading post built in the 1940s, it has been the scene for several films and Route 66 videos.
 Information technology features 135 sites to accommodate even larger size RVs.
 The Clubhouse is filled with vintages memorabilia, and the Trading Post has an impressive selection of Native American crafts, Southwestern foods, and fun items.
 Around the property is an splendid collection of vintage automobiles, recreational vehicles and travel trailers.
+For more information visit the website of the Enchanted Trails RV Park & Trading Mail service | |

-Enchanted Trails in Albuquerque
+Enchanted Trails in Albuquerque | That sleek blue Hudson! |

 Nearby Bernalillo, New Mexico